phird/wm-login-client/README.md

 for server-side `https://github.com/phird/wm-login-server`. <br />
 ‼️ Attention ! <br />
-no. of port affect to back-end code if run in other port please review server-side " Program.cs " file 🙏🏻
+no. of port affect to back-end code if run in other port except :4200, please review server-side " Program.cs " file 🙏🏻

 ## Development server